icinganalysis/icinganalysis.github.io/content/NACA-TN-1855.md

 ## Summary

-Icing conditions for the design of equipment are proposed.
+Icing conditions for the design of equipment are proposed, which are later part of Appendix C.

 ## Key Points

-1. Four classes of icing conditions are proposed.
+1. Classes of icing conditions are proposed.
 2. Recommendations are made by type of equipment as to which class apply.
-3. This became much of the basis for the later CFR 14 Part 25 Appendix C.
+3. This became the basis for a large part of the later CFR 14 Part 25 Appendix C.

 ## Abstract